Once synagog, then church, 1,600-year-old Istanbul mosque restored

 Erhan Sarışın stated that the brickwork on the wall remains of the mosque bears the characteristics of stone masonry in the Byzantine and Ottoman periods.

-Istanbul Environmental Culture and Historical Artifacts Protection Association (ISTED) President Erhan Sarışın said: "There is a tomb belonging to the Christian priests of the period in a tunnel that goes down to the base of the place of worship.
+"There is a tomb belonging to the Christian priests of the period in a tunnel that goes down to the base of the place of worship.
 There are stairs to go down there.
-Unfortunately, these tombs were also destroyed by treasure hunters during illegal excavations."
+Unfortunately, these tombs were also destroyed by treasure hunters during illegal excavations," Istanbul Environmental Culture and Historical Artifacts Protection Association (ISTED) President Erhan Sarışın told Turkish daily Sabah.

 Sarışın explained some of the mosque's history unique history: "This is a building that first served as a synagogue for Jews, then served as a place of worship to Orthodox and Catholic Christians, and after 1480, for Muslims.
 Its history is 1,600 years old.
 There are Latin markings on the square brick stones we found inside the church.
 When we had it translated, we saw that there were stamps from the fifth century.
 This is evidence that the structure was built in the A.D.
 400s.
 Also, Christian sources say that this place was established as a church in the 400s."